 By law, you have to formally agree and sign paperwork that acknowledges you agree to a proposed settlement amount.
 An attorney will not accept the settlement without getting your signed approval.

 I was diagnosed with mesothelioma, but my spouse is the one that worked around asbestos.
 Can I still get compensated?

 Yes, many asbestos victims who won their lawsuits experienced second-hand exposure.
 Whether you’ve been exposed to asbestos through a spouse’s or parent’s work clothes, through school buildings, or any other kind of indirect exposure, you have the legal right to file for damages.

 My spouse passed away recently after being diagnosed with mesothelioma.
 Can an attorney help me?

 If you’ve lost a loved one due to asbestos exposure, you have the legal right to file a wrongful death lawsuit.
 You may also be entitled to workers’ compensation death benefits.
-A knowledgeable lawyer can help you get the process started and help you understand what you may be entitled to.

 Where Can I Find an Asbestos Attorney?